spryker/spryker-docs/docs/scos/user/technology-partners/202009.0/payment-partners/computop/computop-installation-and-configuration.md

   - /v6/docs/en/computop-installation-and-configuration
 ---

-To integrate Adyen into your project, first you need to install and configure the Computop module.
+To integrate Computop into your project, first you need to install and configure the Computop module.
 This topic describes how to do that.

 ## Installation
 To install the Computop module, run the command: